Metric lifecycle management for the AI era

 Define.
 Validate.
 Govern.
 Ship.

-ClariLayer manages the full lifecycle of metric logic — from initial definition to governed deployment.
+ClariLayer manages the full lifecycle of metric logic — from initial definition to governed release.

 01